designsecurity/security-bugtracker/README.md

 ### OpenVAS plugin installation

 [OpenVAS](https://www.openvas.org/) is the only mandatory security tool to install, security-bugtracker is deeply integrated with it, OpenVAS 9.0.1 or higher is necessary.
-Then, ddit the OpenVAS-plugin configuration file *tmp-security-bugtracker/security_tools/openvas/openvas.conf* with the required informations (look a the comments in this file for more help).
+Then, edit the OpenVAS-plugin configuration file [*tmp-security-bugtracker/security_tools/openvas/openvas.conf*](./security_tools/openvas/openvas.conf) with the required informations (look a the comments in this file for more help).

 ## Configuration